GEO-IASS/multispectralcompression/README.md

 ### Desired features
 * support for a "no data" value (equivalent to an alpha channel with full transparency, but maybe embeddable in the data itself
 * support for different resolutions for different channels (hard!)
-* support for different bit dephts for different channels (hard?)
+* support for different bit dephts for different channels (hard)
 * support for metadata for individual channels (bit depth, type of data)
 * custom metadata
   * meta metadata - an embedded documentation of the custom metadata (no more undocumented "vendor tags")